Tenets of Transparency

 - If you want to talk about SourceGear products, please visit our public discussion forum.

 - If you want to talk about the principles and suggestions in this article, join me on Joel Spolsky's discussion site where I moderate a forum called The Business of Software.

 - If you want to talk about how great the Illini basketball team is this year, I sometimes hang around on IlliniBoard.com. :-)

-details if you like, but don't avoid the main point of this article: You cannot expect your customers to trust you if you are unwilling to trust them.
+I will close with one final piece of advice.
+Quibble over the details if you like, but don't avoid the main point of this article: You cannot expect your customers to trust you if you are unwilling to trust them.
 You might not like my suggestions.
 That's okay.
 But you still have to figure out how this principle applies to your situation.

 This article originally appeared on the MSDN website.